How to Revive a Wilting Orchid

 Whilst the exact set up of a forest canopy is too difficult and impractical to replicate indoors, planting orchids in pine bark is the best way to mimic the orchids natural conditions as size of each pine bark piece is large enough to create enough space throughout the potting medium, so that air can freely circulate around the roots and water can drain efficiently to prevent root rot.

-Also consider that when repotting your orchid, ensure your new pot has drainage holes in the base and that any saucers or trays underneath the pot are emptied of excess water regularly.
+Also, consider that when repotting your orchid, ensure your new pot has drainage holes in the base and that any saucers or trays underneath the pot are emptied of excess water regularly.

 Orchids Leaves and Flower Wilting Due to Transplant Shock After Repotting

-Often when people repot their orchids they may move the orchid to a different location, which is a common reason why they wilt.
+Often when people re-pot their orchids they may move the orchid to a different location, which is a common reason why they wilt.

 Orchids become adapted to their current surroundings and if their growing conditions suddenly change they often react by wilting temporarily depending on the contrast in conditions.

-Orchids prefer a consistent watering schedule (which should be adjusted according to the time of year) sunlight and like to be kept away from any draughts or significant temperature fluctuations.
+Orchids prefer a consistent watering schedule (which should be adjusted according to the time of year) and sunlight and like to be kept away from any draughts or significant temperature fluctuations.

-If the roots cannot uptake moisture as efficiently and you have moved the orchid to room with a higher average temperature or a location with more sun then the orchid wilts due to dehydration.
+If the roots cannot uptake moisture as efficiently and you have moved the orchid to a room with a higher average temperature or a location with more sun then the orchid wilts due to dehydration.

 How to Revive Orchids Wilting After Repotting

 • Plant orchids in pots with drainage holes in the base, clear plastic pots are often best.
-Orchid roots are capable of photosynthesis (which is unusual for plants) so a clear plastic pot can allow light to the roots and help revive the orchid whilst the leaves are wilting.
+Orchid roots are capable of photosynthesis (which is unusual for plants), so a clear plastic pot can allow light to the roots and help revive the orchid whilst the leaves are wilting.

 • Empty saucers and trays regularly to ensure that excess water is not pooling underneath the orchid pot and to ensure good drainage.